SARS-CoV-2 Structural Proteins

 The membrane-bound configuration of SARS-CoV-2 Spike Glycoprotein is a trimer complex.
 Each monomer is composed of a series of subdomains that play functional roles in either host attachment or membrane fusion.

 During infection, the Spike Protein’s S1 domain attaches the virion to the cell membrane by interacting with host receptor.
 This initiates infection and subsequent membrane fusion.
 Binding to human ACE2 receptor induces conformational changes in the S glycoprotein.
-Proteolysis of the fusion peptide (white) of S2 domain activates membranes fusion within endosomes.
+Proteolysis of the fusion peptide (white) of S2 domain activates membrane fusion within endosomes.
 The Spike protein S2 domain (light tan) mediates fusion of the virion and cellular membranes by acting as a class I viral fusion protein.
 (See another example of a viral Fusion Glycoprotein LINK).

 Biologic Explorer: SARS-CoV-2 Spike Glycoprotein 6VXX